Don Blankenship: Comments on Mitch McConnell

 In April 2018, Blankenship released an ad in which he calls Senate Majority Leader Mitch McConnell "cocaine Mitch", urging potential voters to "ditch" McConnell.
 In May 2018, he released another ad attacking McConnell, his wife, Elaine Chao, and his in-laws as his "China family", and again called McConnell "cocaine Mitch".

 The premise of the moniker was that McConnell's father-in-law owns a shipping company that in 2014 was found to have 90 lb of cocaine on one of its vessels set to leave Colombia.
 The Colombian authorities did not accuse the company of conspiring to transport the cocaine, and the company was never investigated for the matter.
 McConnell, who has no role in the operation of his father-in-law's shipping business, was never suspected by any authorities of having any involvement in the incident.
 The Washington Post's Fact Checker column investigated the "cocaine Mitch" claims and gave them a "Four Pinocchios" rating, concluding that "Blankenship has no evidence to support his crude and incendiary attack."

+McConnell was undisturbed by the moniker, and began to answer Senate calls as "Cocaine Mitch."
 After Blankenship lost his primary race, an official campaign account for McConnell posted a photoshopped picture of McConnell surrounded by a cloud of cocaine dust with the accompanying text, "Thanks for playing, Don."
 The picture was based on promotional materials for the Netflix TV show Narcos.